OpenGlobe/myamerica-devsummit/README.md

 The organization of this tree is as follows:

+* challenges - Challenges include subfolders and some datasets for sessions.
 * static - Static portions of the website (CSS, JS, resources)
 * presentations - Presentations from the meeting (keynotes, etc.)
 * code - Includes sub-folders of ALv2 licensed code produced by each session.
 * report - The report from the workshop.
-* index.html - The actual web site.
+* index.html - The actual [web site](http://openglobe.github.io/myamerica-devsummit/).

 About the myAmerica Developer Summit 2015
 -----------------------------------------